 Just four hours drive, Hawke’s Bay offers stunning adventures, delicious grub from Farmers Markets, and plenty to explore.
 The picturesque town of Napier has carefully preserved world-class 1930s architecture and is a must-see in this region.
 You’ll get all the Great Gatsby vibes through its art deco facades, vintage cars and streetscapes.
 Course, you won’t be short of budget-friendly places to stay.

 Head on a magical weekend away and discover natural wonders by taking in the stunning views at Lake Taupo.
-Indeed, adventure lovers will be in their element here with plenty of cycling routes and terrific adrenaline activities.
+Adventure lovers will be in their element here with plenty of cycling routes and terrific adrenaline activities.
 Likewise, you can sooth your tensions in tranquil and rare hot pools.
 Visit their Instagram feed for more inspiration.

 Another lovely place to visit for the greatest North Island experiences.
 From taking a guided boat tour through the epic underground glow worm caves and limestone caverns to black water rafting on underground rivers and abseiling 100m into Lost World to explore the Mangapu Streamway.
 However, this spot is almost six hours drive so you’ll need to make a full weekend out of it.

 Check out our list of unique and bizarre North Island accommodations which offers the perfect new summer experience.